The scheme is operated under Rule 9.26 of the PCS rules, at the discretion of the national executive committee (NEC).

-Important: PCS cannot guarantee to take on a case or to issue court proceedings where the claim is received by the PCS legal and personal case unit less than four weeks before limitation expires.
+Important: PCS cannot guarantee to take on a case or to issue court proceedings where the claim is reported to our reporting line less than four weeks before limitation expires.

 If you are involved in a road traffic accident, it must be reported to the police.
 (NB the driver causing the accident can be prosecuted for not doing so).

 Any report to the police can be used by the injured party in proceedings for compensation, so do not make any statements that might lead blame to be placed on you, or prejudice the claim.